sagun98/jdrf1-1/README.md

-# JDRF1 MBIC #
+# JDRF1 MIBC #

-This repository contains the source and configuration for the JDRF1 MBIC site.
+This repository contains the source and configuration for the JDRF1 MIBC site.

 The JDRF1 site is the data depository.
 This site hosts raw data and metadata uploads.